linkwarden/docs/docs/self-hosting/installation.md

 POSTGRES_PASSWORD=CUSTOM_POSTGRES_PASSWORD
 ```

 The only thing you MUST change here is `NEXTAUTH_SECRET` and `POSTGRES_PASSWORD`, they both should be different secret phrases.
+The phrase can be wrapped in single or double quotes if any special characters are used such as a dollar sign.
+Alternatively the characters can be escaped.
+See (https://docs.docker.com/reference/compose-file/interpolation/).

 The `NEXTAUTH_URL` should be changed to your domain name _only if you are hosting it somewhere else_.